High-Risk Car Insurance in New York

 New York Car Insurance Rates With a Distracted Driving Violation

-New York drivers with a distracted driving violation can find full coverage for as little as $58 per month through NYCM, while other insurers charge up to $207.
-The state prohibits handheld cellphone use while driving, with violations resulting in fines and points on your license.
-Though distracted driving citations are less severe than DUI or reckless driving offenses, they still raise your insurance premiums.
+New York drivers with a distracted driving violation can find full coverage for as little as $58 a month through NYCM, while other insurers charge up to $207.
+The state prohibits handheld cellphone use while driving.
+Violations result in fines and points on your license.
+Though distracted driving citations are less serious than DUI or reckless driving offenses, they still raise your insurance premiums.

 Data filtered by: